THE FILM

 Director

-(she/her) has been described as “something of a phenomenon” by The Strad and a “high-powered soloist” by the New York Times.
-She has performed and recorded with the orchestras of Cleveland, Philadelphia, San Francisco, the Boston Pops, the Royal Philharmonic and many others.
-She has been featured in People, US News and World Report, on CNN’s Showbiz Today, NPR’s All Things Considered, CBC, BBC, and twice on the cover of Strings.
-In 2020 Lara was invested with the Order of Canada by the Governor General of Canada.
-Lara owns and runs her own label, Ancalagon, which she founded in 1999.
-A self-taught filmmaker, Dear Lara is her debut documentary feature.
+Canadian-born violinist Lara St. John has been described as “something of a phenomenon” by The Strad and a “high-powered soloist” by The New York Times.
+She has performed and recorded with the orchestras of Cleveland, Philadelphia, Toronto, Montreal, Hong Kong and Tokyo, the Royal Philharmonic, the NDR Orchestra, and many others worldwide.
+She has been featured in People, US News and World Report, on CNN, NPR’s All Things Considered, CBC, BBC, on the cover of Strings, and more.
+In 2020 Lara was invested with the Order of Canada.
+She owns and runs her own record label, Ancalagon, which she founded in 1999.
+She is a self-taught filmmaker, and Dear Lara is her debut documentary feature.

 Producer

-Patrick Hamm is an award-winning documentary producer with a decade of experience creating films that artfully blend creative storytelling with a clear social mission.
+Patrick Hamm is a critically acclaimed producer with a decade of experience creating films that artfully blend creative storytelling with a clear social mission.
 An alumnus of Berlinale Talents and EURODOC, Patrick produced acclaimed films like Who I Am Not (2023; SXSW, CPH:Dox), This Rain Will Never Stop (2020; IDFA, True/False), and Freedom For The Wolf (2017; Slamdance, IDFA), and served as executive producer for influential titles including Dark Secrets of a Trillion Dollar Island: Garenne (2021; BBC/Arte) and Copwatch (2017; Tribeca).
 Patrick holds a Ph.D. in Sociology from Harvard University and a B.A. in Ethics, Politics & Economics from Yale University.
 He actively participates in industry markets and pitching forums, programs for the Slamdance Film Festival, and is a member of the Cinema For Peace Academy.
 He is also a member of the Producers Guild of America (PGA), the Documentary Producers Alliance (DPA), The International Quorum of Motion Picture Producers (IQ), and the Global Impact Producers Alliance (GIPA).

 Editor